 - 1024px x 500px

 Promo video.
-In case you have created a promo video, it’s possible to add a YouTube link.
+If you have created a promo video, it’s possible to add a YouTube link.

 Adding tags.
 Those are keywords that will help Android users discover your mobile app.
 Unfortunately, it is impossible to add custom tags.